Ratings & Risk

 Net asset value (NAV) returns do not include sales charges or contingent deferred sales charges (CDSC).
 If they were included, returns would be lower.

-Class A and T: Public offering price (POP) returns are calculated with the effect of the maximum initial sales charge.
+Class A: Public offering price (POP) returns are calculated with the effect of the maximum initial sales charge.

 Class C: Returns W/CDSC are calculated with the effect of a CDSC.